 - POPs (Points of Parity) – The attributes that you also share with other brands in the marketplace.

-Again, if we take the used car company as an example, the cars that you sold to the business segment will most likely be marketed in places where these people hang out online and offline.
+Again, if we take the used car company as an example, the cars that you sold to the business segment will most likely be marketed in places where these people hang out the most, both online and offline.
 After you pick the right places and the right marketing channels, you want your cars to be marketed as premium vehicles that are sold in mint condition and fully equipped.

 When you’ve positioned yourself properly and you’ve convinced your target market segment why they should buy from you, that’s when the STP marketing model has done its job successfully.

-Working together with your sales and customer service team to implement the STP marketing system will result in greater process effectiveness and better product positioning that you can utilize to win over your marketplace.
+Working together with your sales and customer service team to implement the STP Model of marketing system will result in greater process effectiveness and better product positioning that you can utilize to win over your marketplace.

 Get More Customers By Using Inbound Marketing